In order to be accelerated by the Ethos-U NPU the network operators must be quantised to either 8-bit (unsigned or

 -e option to the install command like so:

 pip3 install -e .[dev]

-If you plan to contribute to the Vela project (highly encouraged!) then it is recommended to install Vela along with the pre-commit tools (see Vela Testing for more details).
+If you plan to contribute to the Vela project (highly encouraged!) then it is recommended to install Vela with the development dependencies (see Vela Testing for more details).

 Vela is run with an input

 .tosa (EXPERIMENTAL) file passed on the command line.
 This file contains the neural network to be compiled.
 The tool then outputs an optimised

 _vela suffix in the file name, along with performance estimate (EXPERIMENTAL) CSV files, all to the output directory.
 It also prints a performance estimation summary back to the console, see Vela Performance Estimation Summary.

 my_model.tflite.
 The optimised version will be output to